olafurw/olafurw.github.io/aboutme.md

 ## Ólafur Waage

-I am a Programmer that works for Ubisoft Massive in Malmö, Sweden.
+I am a Programmer that works for TurtleSec in Oslo, Norway.
 Originally from Iceland.
+I used to work for many years in the Gaming and Air Traffic Control industries.
 I mostly program in C++ but I can mess around in most languages.

 ## Twitter